ofemiashiru/CI_MS3_MCC/README.md

 The scope of the project in its first release is defined by the following features:

 - Simple navigation that allows user to navigate between sections of the site.
-- Allow users to log into their own accounts and perform CRUD operations on movies and reviews associated to their own account as well as their own account.
+- Allow users to log into their own accounts and perform CRUD operations on movies and reviews associated to the moviews as well as their own account.
+Admin users should also be able to perform CRUD operations on genres and on the users with accounts.
 - Allow all users to see the stored movies and reviews.
-- Allow users to search all the movies that have been added.
+- Allow all users to search all the movies that have been added.
+- Allow visitors to create an account as well as delete it if no longer needed.
 - An error page (404.html) and internal server error page (500.html) that appears when visiting a page that does not exist or when an internal server error has been detected.
 - Clear and simple favicon icon to help users identify the site.
 - Navigation links to show and hide based on logged in and logged out users as well as admin and non-admin users